At Book1One, we use the highest quality materials in our hard cover book binding process.

 Printed covers are normally film laminated with a gloss film.
 The gloss film not only adds a great deal of protection, but also creates a beautiful gloss finish.
 If you do not want a gloss finish on your book, we do offer a matte finish film at an additional charge of $.85 per book.

-If you wish to have a dust jacket printed for your book, we have developed an interactive cover sizing diagram to help you design your dust jacket.
+If you wish to have a dust jacket printed for your book, we have developed an interactive cover sizing diagram to help you correctly size your dust jacket.
 To download the dust jacket diagram, click on the link below.
 Dust jackets are gloss film laminated.

 For either diagram, once you have downloaded, input the page trim sizes (height and width), page count and type of paper stock you wish to use.
 Page counts are based on 2-sided printing.
 If you are using 1-sided printing, you should double the page count amount.

-Move your curser to any white space on the page and click – the diagram will re-calculate and display the correct dimensions your cover or dust jacket design needs to be.
+Move your curser to any white space on the page and click.
+The diagram will then re-calculate and display the correct dimensions your cover or dust jacket design needs to be.
 We suggest you print out the diagram and use it as a guide when laying out your cover.

 Please note that if you provide your front cover design, spine and back cover design to us in separate PDF files; we will assemble, for a $35.00 fee, your three files to create your cover or dust jacket.